HarmonEpsilon/Xbot/README.md

 This bot uses [Serenity](https://github.com/serenity-rs/serenity) in order to connect to the Discord REST API.
 Please make sure you install its dependencies in order to compile.

-The following dependencies are required in order to compile:
+ For further elaboration (or if you're just lazy and don't want to click the link), the following dependencies are required in order to compile:
 ```
 openssl